25 cognitive biases

 Bias 8: Envy and Jealousy Tendency

-This happens when the object of desire is seen in possession of someone else.
+They are experienced when the object of desire is seen in possession of someone else.

 “It is not greed that drives the world, but envy”– Warren Buffett